-Motions in limine shall address only the admission or exclusion of evidence at trial.
 Motions in limine will be heard and ruled on at the FPTC.
 The court may rule orally instead of in writing.
 Each side is limited to five (5) motions in limine unless the court grants leave to file additional motions.
 All motions in limine must be filed at least twenty-eight (28) days before the FPTC.
 Oppositions must be filed at least fourteen (14) days before the FPTC.
 There shall be no replies.
 Motions in limine and oppositions must not exceed 2,800 words in length, or ten (10) pages for handwritten briefs and briefs prepared using a typewriter.
-Challenges to expert testimony and/or reports should be brought as motions in limine and are subject to the aforementioned schedule and limit.
-Any challenges to expert testimony or reports brought as separate motions shall be stricken.
+Challenges to expert testimony and/or reports should be brought as motions in limine and are subject to the aforementioned limit on such motions per side.
+Any challenges to expert testimony and/or reports that are brought as separate motions to strike such expert discovery shall be stricken without further discussion by the court.